Paperdreamer/documents/EXEC_OF_QA.md

 ### User Story #19: Project View
 + __Velocity Points__: 15
 + __Description__: As a regeistered user, I want to be able to view a project.
 That is, I want to view all of its panels (including their title, canvases, descriptions, and notes).
+As an artist of a particular project, I want to be able
+	+ to create new panels or remove them,
-As an artist of a particular project, I want to be able to move move panels around and therefore change their order.
-Furthermore, as an artist of a particular project, I want to be able to click a button for each panel that opens the so-called "panel edit view".
-(See user story #20 for details.)
+	+ to move panels around and therefore change their order, and
+	+ to be able to click a button for each panel that opens the so-called "panel edit view".
+(See user story #20 for details).
 + __Acceptance Test #1__: After logging in as "Test User", who is not enrolled in any projects, I want to be able to click on "Test Project".
 The following screen has to show all panels of the aforementioned project.
 + __Acceptance Test #2__: After logging in as "Test User 2", who is enrolled in "Test Project" as an artist, I want to be able to click on "Test Project".
 The following screen has to show all panels which I can move around freely.
 For each panel, I can see a button that leads me to a view in which I can edit it.
 + __Implementation__:
 	+ `NO MATCHING BACK END PULL REQUEST`
 	+ __Front end pull request #22: Implement project view and panel edit view__
+	+ __Front end pull request #31: Implement panel deletion__
+	+ __Front end pull request #33: Implement panel creation and saving a project's panel constellation__
+	+

 ### User Story #20: Panel Edit View
 + __Velocity Points__: 20